 How Do I Appeal a Financial Aid Award?

 Read more about how to appeal your financial aid award.

 Believe it or not, you actually can ask for a better financial aid package.
-If you are not able to accept the offer in your financial aid award letter due to your financial situation, then you can call the school’s financial aid office to appeal your award.
+If you are not satisfied with the offer in your financial aid award letter, then you can call the school’s financial aid office to appeal your award.
 The financial aid office will then request additional information from you and provide specific instructions on the next steps.